faisal7806/frappe-server-side/Create-A-Erpnext-9.0-Local-Dev-Environment-Using-Vagrant.md

-### Create A Local Erpnext 7.0 Dev Environment Using Vagrant
+### Create A Local ERPNext 9.0 Dev Environment Using Vagrant
 #### Works on OSX, Linux and Windows.

 Sometimes it may be better to run your local Dev ERPNext instance in a VM instead of installing it directly on your local machine.
 This way if a problem arises with a ERPNext instance you can just delete the VM and recreate a new one without affecting the host OS.
 You can also run several different versions of ERPNext and various other software projects without having to worry about them interfering with each other.
 Using Vagrant allows us to manage various different VM's with minimal effort.